kohlidevops/DevOpsWithKubernetes/16 - MultiContainerPods/README.md

 ➢ Container sharing a Pod, can interact with Shared resources.

-➢ Network : Containers share the same Network and communicate on any Port, unless the port is exposed to cluster.
+➢ Network : Containers share the same Network and communicate on any Port.

 ➢ Storage : Containers Can use shared Volume to share the data in a Pod.